jahrik/ansible-awx/README.md

     - import_playbook: install_docker.yml
     - import_playbook: install_awx.yml

-With that, we can create a Project in AWX that will run this playbook against whatever node we point it at.
+With that, we can create a 'Job Template' in AWX that will run this playbook against whatever node we point it at.
 Here's what that will look like.
 * name:        ansible-awx
 * job type:    Run
 * inventory:   vagrant